openframeworks/ofBook/04_animation/chapter.md

 	xPos = xOrig + radius * cos(angle);
 	yPos = yOrig + radius * sin(angle);

 This allows us to create something moving in a circular way.
+In the circle example, I will animate using this approach.

+	float xorig = 500;
+	float yorig = 300;
+	float angle = ofGetElapsedTimef()*3.5;
+	float x = xorig + radius * cos(angle);
+	float y = yorig + radius * sin(angle);

+*Note: In OF, the top left corner is 0,0 (y axis is increasing as you go down) so you'll notive that the point travels clockwise instead of counter-clockwise.
+If this bugs you (since above, I asked you imagine it moving counter clockwise) you can modify this line `float y = yorig + radius * sin(angle)` to `float y = yorig + radius * -sin(angle)` and see the circle go in the counter clockwise direction.*

 For these examples, I start to add a "trail" to the object by using the ofPolyline object.
 I keep adding points, and once I have a certain number I delete the oldest one.
 This helps us better see the motion of the object.

-If we do things like change the radius of the circle, we can make spirals.
+If we increase the radius, for example by doing:

+	void testApp::update(){
+		radius = radius + 0.1;
+	}

+we get spirals.

 #### Lisajous figures

 Finally, if we alter the angles we pass in to x and y for this formula in different rates, we can get interesting figures, called "Lissajous" figures, named after the French mathematician, Jules Antoine Lissajous.
-These formulas look cool. **[note: more]**
+These formulas look cool.
+Often times I joke with my students in algo class about how this is really a course to make cool screen savers.

 ### Noise